MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 The **affinity score** is calculated on a 100-point scale, with 100 representing the segment that has the highest affinity for a brand or interest.

 The **affinity confidence** is also on a 100-point scale indicating the system's confidence level for a given segment having affinity for the brand or interest.
 Confidence level is based on the segment size and the segment granularity.
-This relates to the amount of data we have for a given segment and how many attributes (age, gender, location) were used on a given profile.
+Segment size is determined by the amount of data we have for a given segment.
+Segment granularity is determined by how many attributes (age, gender, location) were used on a given profile.

 We don't normalize the scores for your dataset.
 Consequently, you may not see all possible affinity score values for your dataset.
 For example, there may be no enriched customer profile with an affinity score of 100 in your data if no customers exist in the demographic segment that scored 100 for a given brand or interest.